I Was Injured In A Tiredness Or Fatigue Accident At Work Can I Claim Compensation?

-Compensation for tiredness or fatigue accident at work claims can vary from case to case because the circumstances surrounding an incident plays an important part in establishing liability and the nature of an injury/illness would be taken into account too.
-The personal injury claims calculator below offers ball park amounts that were awarded to people who filed tiredness compensation claims in the past and the amounts are based on the Judicial College compensation guidelines:
+Compensation for tiredness or fatigue accident at work claims can vary from case to case because the circumstances surrounding an incident play an important part in establishing liability.
+The nature of an injury/illness would be taken into account.
+The personal injury claims calculator below offers ballpark amounts that were awarded to people who filed tiredness compensation claims in the past, and the amounts are based on the Judicial College compensation guidelines:

 |Head Injury||Minor||£1,650 - £10,450||Cuts, bruises and soft tissue damage that heal quickly.|